 The seasons are a powerful force in our lives.
 They affect the activities we do, the foods we crave, the clothes we wear — and quite often, the moods we are in.
-The seasons officially changed once again on Saturday, with winter beginning in the Northern Hemisphere and autumn starting in the south.
+The seasons officially change once again on Saturday, with summer beginning in the Northern Hemisphere and winter starting in the south.

 What is it that causes the change in seasons?